AaronBalint/betaflight/README.md

 **gps_rescue_cal_lon**

 Home point calibration position.
 When not armed, the OSD GPS distance is set against the calibration point.
-This allows you to easily check that the GPS position is within your required tolerance.
+This allows you to easily check that the GPS position is within your required mission tolerance.

 **fplan_waypoints**